Spotted Lanternfly Control

 How Can Mosquito Squad Help?

 Even though SLF numbers are steadily rising, mosquito and tick control professionals like Mosquito Squad are using everything in our arsenal to help you take back your outdoor space.
-With our EPA-approved products, we can support your home and ensure SLF isn’t an issue for you and your family any longer.
+With our EPA registered products, we can support your home and ensure SLF isn’t an issue for you and your family any longer.

 For more questions about dealing with the SLF population, call us at (877) 332-2239.
 We can also set up an appointment to eliminate other flying pests in your backyard today!